flotiq/scully-event-calendar-starter/README.md

     _Note: You need to put your Read and write API key as the `flotiqApiKey` for import to work.
 You don't need to have the `Event` content type in your account.
 If you already have events with ids `event-1`, `event-2`, `event-3`, `event-4` they will be overwritten._

-    Run `ng serve` for a dev server.
+    Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

     If you wish to add new elements to the project run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-    Run `ng build` to build the project.
+    Run `npm run build:prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

     To build the static version with Scully run: